 If you’re doing your research you’ll probably read other travel websites telling you to avoid all China holidays but this isn’t true.
 I’ve traveled plenty of times during the National Holiday (October 1) and Labor Day (May 1) and it’s been great.
 The holiday has been cut short so much that now most Chinese citizens have decided its not worth traveling during those holidays anymore.

 The one exception is the Chinese New Year (aka “Spring Festival”).
 Not only is each mode of transportation packed full and often sold out of tickets, most shops, grocery stores and even some tourist attractions are closed for a few days during this holiday.
 Because it’s based on the lunar calendar, you’ll need to check the 2019 China public holiday calendar to find out which day Spring Festival lands on.

 Download my FREE guide packed with 44 awesome tips for anybody planning a trip to China!
 PLUS, get discounts on visas, VPNs, and more.

 There aren’t too many places in China that you can’t visit in between the months of April and June.
 The only exception might be the far northern parts of Heilongjiang and Xinjiang, which can still be somewhat cold during the months of April and May.

 Throughout the south of China the wet season has begun, which may be a bit of a hassle but at the same time could enhance your trip with early morning mist which can be spectacular in places like Guilin and Yunnan.

 Guilin Mist by Paul Reiffer

-The weather will be quite dry in places like Beijing and Xi’an, so this is a great time to visit those two places before it gets terribly hot in the summer.
+The weather will be quite dry in places like Beijing, Shanghai and Xi’an, so this is a great time to visit those two places before it gets hot and humid in the summer.